johnnycyberseed/ibm-zk/pages/IMS___TM.md

 		- created by application programs (output)
 	- a queueing mechanism for handling those messages
 - messages are processed asynchronously
-	- but there is a facility for
+	- but there is a facility for synchronous processing (APPC)
 - Message Types
 	- Transactions — payload is data intended for an underlying program to process
 	- Commands — for IMS itself to process